lokalized/lokalized-java/README.md

 scale would discard a nonzero digit, `build()` throws `ArithmeticException`; round the displayed value explicitly before constructing its operands so plural selection and presentation cannot silently disagree.

+To keep plural-operand construction predictably bounded, Lokalized accepts at most 4,096 significant digits, an absolute decimal scale of 4,096, 4,096 explicitly visible decimal places, and a compact exponent of 4,096.
+The corresponding limits are exposed as boxed constants on [`PluralOperands`](https://javadoc.lokalized.com/com/lokalized/PluralOperands.html).

 ### Plural Cardinality Ranges

 For example: `0-1 hours, 1-2 hours, ...`